yourciphened4life/CNA-Programming-Assignment-1/README.md

 - Constructed and forwarded a minimal HTTP request (including Host and Connection: close headers) to the origin server.
 - Received the response from the origin server and forwarded it back to the client.
 - Implemented basic error handling and ensured proper cleanup by closing the client socket after processing.

+# STEP - 4 (Handle page that does not exist)

+- After reading the response from the origin server, decode the header to extract the status line.
+- Check if the status line contains "404" to detect a "Not Found" error.
+- Log a message indicating that a 404 Not Found was received, and forward the error response to the client without caching.

+fixed:
+• Calling server_socket.listen(50) instead of serverSocket.listen(50) in the listening step.
+• A typo in printing the requested resource (resourse instead of resource).
+• Using the undefined variable host when constructing the HTTP request instead of hostname.